LeaderNess · IFS Inner Work

 Emergency Blocker • Discharge

-Core wound: suppressed autonomy or unmet recognition erupting as action
+What drives it: suppressed autonomy or unmet recognition erupting as action

 “When I feel like a failure I lash out.
 The rage is easier than the shame underneath it.”